monirbounadi/monirbounadi/_pages/index.md

 ## Bio

-I am a PhD candidate in Economics at the [IIES](https://www.su.se/institute-for-international-economic-studies/), Stockholm University.
+I am a PhD candidate in Economics at [IIES, Stockholm University](https://www.su.se/institute-for-international-economic-studies/).
+During 2024/25, I was a visiting scholar at the Department of Economics, University of Oxford.

-I study social change, class, and culture using tools from applied microeconomics and economic history.
-Most recently, I have been studying how coffeehouses shaped the rise of science in seventeenth-century London.
+I study economic development through the lens of social and cultural change, using tools from applied microeconomics and economic history.
+My current research examines how coffeehouses shaped the rise of science in seventeenth-century London.

 You can reach me at [monir.bounadi@iies.su.se][email].